mozilla/extension-activity-monitor/CONTRIBUTING.md

 - [`filter-keyword`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-keyword) provides the UI to filter by substring.
 It searches the provided substring inside the `data` property of the log object.
 - [`filter-timestamp`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-timestamp) provides the UI to filter by timestamps.
 The timestamps filter can be applied by choosing "start time" or "stop time" or both (from the context menu) to hide the logs that don't fall under the chosen timestamp range.

-When Activity Log page is opened through devtools panel, logs will be filtered by that tab's id.
+When the Activity Log page is opened through the devtools panel, logs will be filtered by that tab's id.
 This filter cannot be changed through the UI.

 ## Picking an issue